 - post-void residual (PVR)

-- ultrasound and CT scan
+- CT scan

 Urethral dilation and stents